Twinklebear/ChameleonRT/README.md

 [![San Miguel, Sponza and Rungholt](https://i.imgur.com/tKZYjzn.jpg)](https://i.imgur.com/pVhQK3j.jpg)

-## Keys and navigation
+## Controls

 The camera is an arcball camera that moves around the camera's focal point.

 - Zoom in/out using the mousewheel.
 (Two-finger scroll motion on MacBook Pro etc. trackpad.)
 - Click and drag to rotate.
 - Right-click and drag to pan.
-(Two-finger click and drag on MacBook Pro etc. trackpad.
-Note: Ctrl+click does *not* pan.)
+(Two-finger click and drag on MacBook Pro etc. trackpad.)

 Keys while the application window is in focus:

 - Print the current camera position, center point, up vector and field of view (FOV) to the terminal by pressing the `p` key.
 - Save image by pressing the `s` key.

-## Command-line options
+## Command-line Options

 ```text
 -eye <x> <y> <z>       Set the camera position